Approximating amoebas and coamoebas by sums of squares: Special certificates

 Assume that the point $(\lambda_1,\lambda_2)$ is not contained in the unlog amoeba $\mathcal{U}_f$.
-In order to obtain the desired polynomial identity~\eqref{eq:amoebacertificate} certifying containedness in the complement of $\mathcal{U}_f$, we need this term to be smaller then zero.
-Then, by scaling, we can bring this to $-1$, so that by adding of $+1$ (i.e., replacing `0' in the formula by `1'), we obtain the polynomial identity~\eqref{eq:amoebacertificate}.
+In order to obtain the desired polynomial identity~\eqref{eq:amoebacertificate} certifying containment in the complement of $\mathcal{U}_f$, we require $\gamma_1$ to be negative.
+In that case we have